 “The students were amazing – their experiences, their stories,” she said.
 “Something really magical happens in their time in college.
 I love helping them navigate that and then go on to be successful there and beyond.”

 That dream job she was working toward – CNN in Atlanta did offer it to her.
 Boykin turned it down.
 She found a different dream job.
-With a doctorate in higher education administration, Boykin is now dean of student engagement at AACC.
+With a doctorate in higher education administration, Boykin is now AACC's Chief Compliance & Fair Practices Officer/Title IX Coordinator.
 She also has been recognized recently as one of the “Diverse Top 35 Women in Higher Education” by Diverse: Issues In Higher Education.